5 things to enjoy at Painshill in July

 1. Enjoy the season 🌳

-Come and enjoy a little sparkle of Spring.
-(Don’t forget to also have a look at our fabulous plants to buy from our gift shop!)
+Come and enjoy a little sparkle of spring.
+(Don’t forget to also check out our fabulous plants to buy from our gift shop!)

 4. Enjoy our Big Easter Egg Statue Trail 🥚

 Ready for an Egg hunt?
-From the 16 March, you can come and enjoy meeting some egg-cellent statue characters!
-On arrival there will be a trail map to guide you and find all the different characters.
+Come along and enjoy meeting some egg-cellent statue characters!
+On arrival there will be a trail map to guide you and help find all the all the different characters.

 Painshill’s big Easter egg design competition